AntigoniKlimi/Customer-Service-Al-Chatbot/README.md

 Langdetect – Automatic language detection

 **Interaction Scenarios**
-1)Order Management
+1) Order Management
 Users can check their order status.
 Users can cancel an order by providing a valid order number (1-10).
 The chatbot ensures valid inputs and provides appropriate responses.

-2)FAQ & General Assistance
+2) FAQ & General Assistance
 Users can ask about payment methods, return policies, and shipping options.
 The chatbot responds with predefined answers based on frequently asked questions.

-3)Real-World Data Integration
+3) Real-World Data Integration
 Users can inquire about the weather for a specific city.
 Users can check if bad weather may cause shipping delays.